Does having root canal therapy hurt?

 While this sounds like a horrible injection to get, it’s more of a good news, bad news type of situation.
 Yes, you will feel the injection (a sharp pain) but just for a split second.
 Then, that’s all.
 Your dentist should then be able to continue with your procedure painlessly.

 - Your dentist may ask you to take an NSAID (nonsteroidal anti-inflammatory drug) prior to your appointment.
-Ibuprofen (Motrin, Advil), ketorolac or diclofenac have a history of being used for this purpose.
+Ibuprofen/Motrin/Advil (Common over-the-counter pain medications), ketorolac, and diclofenac have a history of being used for this purpose.

 Studies suggest that with cases where teeth with inflamed nerve tissue are being treated, pretreatment dosing with an NSAID helps to create an environment where the local anesthetic used will be more effective.
 (Hargreaves, Nagendrababu)

-As discussed above, the use of sedation technique (laughing gas, oral or IV medications) can help to relax these types of patients, and as a result, decrease the amount of discomfort they experience.
+As discussed above, the use of sedation techniques (laughing gas, oral or IV medications) can help to relax these types of patients, and as a result, decrease the amount of discomfort they experience.

 ▲ Section references – Hargreaves, Nagendrababu